gizzaahDev/MOODZ/README.md

 ## Key Features

 ### 1. **Predict and Mitigate Depression**
-- **Children:** Identify signs of depression early and provide interventions.
+- **Children:**
-- **Marital Partners:** Address relationship stressors and improve mental well-being.
+- **Marital Partners:**
-- **Postpartum Women:** Detect and reduce postpartum depression.
+- **Postpartum Women:**
-- **Elderly Individuals:** Track and alleviate depression in older adults.
+- **Elderly Individuals:**

-### 2. **Interactive Image Processing and Gamification**
-- Engaging activities for children using interactive face recognition and gamified learning methods to improve emotional health.

-### 3. **Cognitive and Behavioral Strategies**
-- Offers various interventions, including cognitive-behavioral strategies, to help users better understand and manage their mental health.

-### 4. **Progress Tracking and Future Predictions**
-- Tracks individual progress and predicts future mental health trends to help users take preventive actions.
+### **Nature of solution**
+- Our proposed research on human depression aims to address the underlying mechanisms contributing to the decrease of depressive symptoms.
+Focusing on providing a comprehensive and practical solution, we have identified four key objectives that will form the foundation of our research.
+Firstly, Predict and mitigate depression in children, Predict and alleviate depression in marital partners, Identify and reduce postpartum depression and detect and decrease depression in elderly person.
+Moreover, the interactive image processing with children faces gamification are intended to improve client engagement and learning results in the education of programming principles.
+Two enhance therapeutic approaches, offering various strategies for cognitive and behavioral interventions allows individuals to develop a deeper understanding of their mental health.
+We are using the exact standard scales to measure the depression levels of each individuals.
+Except the depression based for marital partners and postpartum people, the data will be gathered from the caregivers and the guardians additionally to the children and elderly people.
+Additionally, we will incorporate Progress Tracking and Future Prediction techniques to track patients' recovering progress and deliver individualized recommendations.
+By integrating these four components, our mobile application seeks to decrease Depression level and everyone can get a knowledge, how to escape from depression and stress.

 ## Versions

 ### **Commodity Version** (Basic)
-- **Standard Questionnaire:** Assesses depression using the selected scale.
+- **Standard Questionnaire:**
-- **Depression Level Identification:** Identifies and categorizes the user’s depression severity.
+- **Depression Level Identification:**

 ### **Premium Version** (Advanced)
-- **Progress Evaluation:** Tracks mental health progress over time.
+- **Progress Evaluation:**
-- **Personalized Recommendations:** Suggests tailored therapeutic strategies based on progress.
+- **Personalized Recommendations:**

 ## System Overview
 ![System Overview](https://github.com/user-attachments/assets/a02cbf15-861b-439d-8075-2ba6d8f35a07)